Is Coffeemate Coffee mate Coconut Crème Flavored Powdered Coffee Creamer healthy? Ingredients and Blume score

 Is the coloring ingredient a major issue?

 Annatto color is mainly a visual additive.
-It is not the main reason for the low score, but it adds another processed ingredient to the formula.
+It is not the main reason for the Very low score, but it adds another processed ingredient to the formula.

 Sources and method